telmi-OS/mantis_bat/docs/ghost-api-v2.md

 - `limit` is applied per group, not globally
 - group rows are not acknowledged by this endpoint
 - the connector therefore keeps its own local dedupe and ordering state in SQLite
+- the connector prefers `group_display_name` for Telegram labels, with older group name fields and finally `group_id` as fallback
+- Telegram renders that group label as `👥 For Group Name`

 The Telegram connector cron now polls: